joelcpinheiro/nginx_php_mysql/README.md

 And Voalá...

 **OBS 1**: The MySQL root password is on the directory vars, `roles/mysqld/vars/`.</br>
-**OBS 2**: The WebServer Username is
+**OBS 2**: The WebServer Username is defined on `roles/usrdev/vars/main.yml`.</br>

 Example executing playbook with file main.yml
 ----------------

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
-Uncoment role line to install one or more packages
+Uncoment role line to install one or more packages, choose one version of PHP.

 ```sh